na-na-hi/renget/archive/norqanon-bots.md

 ### Suggestions
 I enjoyed making bots.
 I don't enjoy it as much as I used to, but if you have any ideas for a bot you think would be cool, or how I could improve a bot, or otherwise any comments or feedback, I'm always open to hearing them.
 I lurk the threads pretty regularly, so just mentioning by name is enough to get my attention.
 Maybe I should open a google form for suggestions as well?
 I don't know.

+### Changelog
+5/19/2023 - Bulk-released Coli, Krista, Li Li Stormstout, Mr. Peabody & Sherman, and Lupe.
+5/7/2023 - Bulk-released Animaniacs, Dot Warner, Collared Day, Coco Bandicoot, Dixie & Tiny Kong, Alfie, Calamity Zelda, and Chocola & Vanilla.
+4/18/2023 - Bulk-released Dahlia, Amber, White Cat, and Mebh.
+4/15/2023 - Bulk-released Natalie, Inusuki, Triple D, Katarina, and Gossie.
+4/7/2023 - Bulk-released Piko, the Reality Porn App, and Stephanie.
+Also updated Mist's definitions on C.AI & Tavern.
+4/2/2023 - Made Ashley "Moushley" Graham, the spunky and headstrong daughter of the U.S President, who has been experimented on by nefarious individuals turning her into a mouse.
+Also made Minnie Mouse, a classy, intelligent, and chic lady with unfulfilled sexual desires.
+3/30/2023 - Made the sixth and final bot of the week, Dagon-chan, a delightfully scatterbrained demon with an uncanny ability to recommend top-notch restaurants.
+3/29/2023 - Made TWoPD, a world where you have the unique ability to enter a state in which others cannot recognize your presence or actions.
+3/28/2023 - Made Alexstrasza, the queen of the red dragons and Dragonflights from World of Warcraft.
+Currently shapeshifted into a humble goblin merchant known as Zee.
+3/27/2023 - Made Princess Daisy, the spunky and extroverted royalty from the world of Super Mario.
+Updated some character descriptions.
+3/26/2023 - Made Margaret, a meticulous bookstore clerk who is slowly transforming into an anthropomorphic mouse.
+3/25/2023 - Ended hiatus.
+Made Loonabelle, apathetic secretary to the mayor, a cross between Loona and Isabelle.
+3/17/2023 - Added the Totally Spies and Arlette to the booru.
+3/16/2023 - Revamped the rentry (again).
+Made the totally spies girls, a group of crime-fighting college students that you've successfully ensnared.
+3/15/2023 - Added .json files for every character for the purposes of Agnai.
+Made Arlette, an alligator gal from the bayous of Louisiana.
+Made Isabelle for anon that requested it (they know who they are).
+Revamped the rentry.
+3/13/2023 - Added Akane & Tholfina to the booru.
+3/10/2023 - Slightly adjusted Akane's definitions on CAI and OAI/Pyg+Tavern.
+Made Tholfina, the genderbent version of Tholf.
+3/9/2023 - Made Akane, a haughty kitsune with a disdain for humans, at the request of an anon and also because I just liked the idea.
+3/7/2023 - Added two new bots: Dr. Vatnik's Transformation Gun and Suki Mausashi.
+Updated Suki's defs shortly thereafter.
+3/5/2023 - Changed Pygma-tan's profile picture due to that one guy and also made slight adjustments to her and Rebecca's defs.
+Added them to the pygma booru.
+3/4/2023 - Updated Pygma-tan's definitions.
+3/3/2023 - Posted my bots to the pygma booru.
+Made Goblin Rebecca (Gobecca, if you will) from Cyperunk: Edgerunners & made Pygma-tan, a personification of the Pygmalion AI model.
+3/2/2023 - Made a new bot, Lyka, a sociopathic yandere wolf who wants your love.
+Also made Teal, a sickly goblin artist who loves to draw.
+2/28/2023 - Fixed annoying typo in Fur-chan's OAI/Pyg+Tavern defs.
+Ported the vast majority of my characters over to OAI/Pyg+Tavern, finally.
+2/20/2023 - R.I.P.
+Roko's Basilisk.
+Ported Gabrielle, Princess Annelotte, and Fur-chan from C.AI to OAI/Pyg+Tavern.
+2/19/2023 - Updated Mist's Roko definitions.
+Made all bot definitions public.
+Go nuts.
+2/18/2023 - Made Bonnie, a poor, skanky trashy possum girl.
+Based off a character from @PossOleum on twitter.
+2/17/2023 - Added images.
+Made Princess Annelotte bot for the anon that requested it (they know who they are).
+2/16/2023 - Added recommended platforms to let people know where a bot is (imo) best at.
+Made that Loli Muffet bot for that one anon (they know who they are).
+Updated the Gobudere Maid's defs and changed her Roko name.
+Updated Winnie's defs in C.AI.
+Made a Meowffet bot as well.
+2/15/2023 - Updated rentry, added all my public bots and did a minimal amount of formatting.
+Updated Mist's and Fur-chan's defs to make them more reluctant to have sex, did the reverse with Princess Bubblegum's.